core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Furthermore, the client especially follows what is specified in {{Section 5 of RFC7641}}, i.e., it registers its interest to be an observer with the proxy, as if it was communicating with the servers.

+### Cancellation of Ongoing Response Forwarding {#ssec-cancel-forwarding}

+After having sent the unicast request to the proxy but before timeout expiration, the client might become not interested in receiving further corresponding responses, i.e., from that point in time until T seconds have elapsed since the request was sent to the proxy.

+In such a case the client MAY ask the proxy for an early stop of the ongoing response forwarding, i.e., to not forward to the client any further response received to the forwarded group request from the servers.

+To this end, the client can rely on one of the following two approaches.

+* The client acts like it would at timeout expiration (see {{ssec-resp-proc-client-steps}}), i.e., it simply frees up its local Token value associated with the original unicast request sent to the proxy.

+  Consequently, further responses forwarded by the proxy would result in the client sending a CoAP Reset message (RST), which the proxy would interpret as a loss of interest from the client.

+  While this approach would work when using CoAP over UDP between the client and the proxy, it might not be suitable in case a different transport is used instead.

+* The client sends to the proxy a new CoAP unicast request, namely Early Stop Request, such that:

+  * It MUST use the method GET.

+  * It MUST use the same Token value of the original unicast request sent to the proxy.
+This explicitly relates the present Early Stop Request to the original unicast request.

+  * It MUST include the Multicast-Timeout Option, specifying 0 as option value.
+This explicitly indicates the client's wish to stop receiving further responses to the original unicast request.

+  * It MUST NOT include any of the following: the Proxy-Uri Option or the Proxy-Cri Option; the Proxy-Scheme Option or the Proxy-Scheme-Number Option, together with the Uri-* options.
+This explicitly indicates the proxy to not forward the Early Stop Request.

+  After sending the Early Stop Request, the client frees up its local Token value associated with the original unicast request sent to the proxy.

+Note that, irrespective of the approach used by the client, freeing up the Token value does not make it eligible for possible reuse yet (see {{ssec-req-send-steps}}).

 ## Request Processing at the Proxy ## {#ssec-req-proc-proxy}

 This section defines the operations performed by the proxy, when receiving a request to forward to a group of servers.